4-Day Upper Lower Split For Beginners

 Beginner Tip

-The dumbbells should stay close to your legs the whole way down.
-If they drift forward, your lower back is taking on too much load.
+Keep the dumbbells close to your legs the whole way down.
+If they drift forward, your lower back takes over.

 3